 Binge Eating Disorder Recovery Course

-This approach is based on lived experience and the need for affordable and accessible recovery support.
 There is no ongoing financial commitment.
-You choose the courses you want and access them when you need them.
+You choose what you want and access it when you need it.

-Independent learning and application are a key part of recovery.
+This is built on lived experience.
+Independent learning is a real part of recovery.
 What you do in your everyday life matters.

 Build stability with food, strengthen emotional regulation,